ftilde/GPU-Out-of-Core-Volume-Data/README.md

 # GPU-Out-of-Core-Volume-Data
-Out-of-core solution for large structured volume grids (voxels) access from GPU This is the code release attached to the paper [Interactive Visualization and On-Demand Processing of Large Volume Data: A Fully GPU-Based Out-of-Core Approach](https://hal.univ-reims.fr/hal-01705431) published in TVCG in 2020.
+Out-of-core solution for large structured volume grids (voxels) access from GPU.

+This is the code release attached to the paper [Interactive Visualization and On-Demand Processing of Large Volume Data: A Fully GPU-Based Out-of-Core Approach](https://hal.univ-reims.fr/hal-01705431) published in TVCG in 2020.

 ![shotCam](misc/teaser.png)